amitkhaira/python-interview-questions/README.md

 <br>

-# Frequently Asked Questions

-## 1. How do you read and write files in Node.js?
+## 16. How do you read and write files in Node.js?

 To read and write files in Node.js, you can use the built-in `fs` (File System) module.
 Here's an example: